- Aim of this page

 If Google inform the ICO that they are refusing to remove a link after a request is made, the ICO will review the matter under their case review process with the involvement of senior colleagues, taking into account all of the circumstances of the case and arguments presented by all parties in order to decide whether the original decision was correct.

-Where the ICO agrees with Google and decides that the link does not have to be removed from their search engine, you can still make an application to the court under section 10(4) of the Data Protection Act 1998, to seek an order requiring an organisation to cease processing your personal data where it is causing substantial damage or distress which is unwarranted.
-The court would reach its own view as to whether the information in the search result is your personal data.
+Where the ICO agrees with Google and decides that the link does not have to be removed from their search engine, you can still make an application to the court under section 167 of the Data Protection Act 2018, seeking an order that the court is satisfied there has been an infringement of your rights under the data protection legislation.
+The court would reach its own view as to whether they are satisfied there has been an infringement of your rights under the act.
 If you pursue this option you may wish to seek independent legal advice.

 Although we recognise that the conviction is now deemed ‘spent’ for the purposes of the Rehabilitation of Offenders Act, and we take this into account, we must also consider the public interest in the availability of information about criminal convictions.
 Our published criteria explain that we are less likely to require the delisting of information about serious offences, and we consider sex offences involving minors to fall into this category.